-Most of all, I want to thank our members for their continued loyalty and trust.
-As we proudly head into our 60th year of operations, I want each member to know that your support is what has made us into the strong credit union that has been built over that time, and who we are today.
-We're honored to serve you every day and look forward to continuing to do so!
+Most importantly, I want to thank our members for your continued faith and loyalty in your credit union.
+As we proudly round out our 60th year of operations, I want to acknowledge that each and every member is what continues to provide the foundation for what has made us into the healthy credit union that we are today!